Try to find out as much as you can about your condition so you can understand and learn how to manage it.

 There are currently no known causes for SUDEP however research continues.
 Theories of the cause of death include seizure related irregular heart rhythm, impaired breathing or suffocation whilst in bed.

-Things you can do to minimise seizure frequency include:
+Things you can do to lessen seizure frequency include:

-- Consistently taking the epilepsy medications as prescribed, avoid missed doses
+- Taking epilepsy medications as prescribed, avoid missed doses

-- Having your medications reviewed regularly by your doctor.
+- Having your treatment reviewed regularly by your doctor if seizures continue

 - Identifying and avoiding your seizure triggers